open-contracting-extensions/ocds_contractTerms_extension/README.md

       "tendererLegalForm": "Contractors may jointly apply for the contract.", "hasExclusiveRights": false,
       "operatorRevenueShare": 0.25,
-      "otherTerms": "Other contractual terms not covered by the other fields", "socialStandards": "The contractor maintains the social, collective bargaining and labor law obligations according to Union law, national law or collective agreements.
+      "socialStandards": "The contractor maintains the social, collective bargaining and labor law obligations according to Union law, national law or collective agreements.
 4 paragraph 4a Regulation 13707/2007."
     }
   }